Enzo the Koala and his keeper

 The story has been adapted into activity books, which will be available free with every child’s general admission ticket purchased for Currumbin Wildlife Sanctuary throughout September, which is National Koala Month.

-Have You Seen a Tree for Me? will hit the shelves on September 15, available at the Currumbin Wildlife Sanctuary gift shop, QBD bookstores and online.
-Pre-order your copy today!
+Have You Seen a Tree for Me? hit the shelves on September 15, available at the Currumbin Wildlife Sanctuary gift shop, QBD bookstores and online.
+Order your copy today!